ADGEfficiency/programming-resources/fundamentals/programming.md

 - often difficult to write (static typing etc)

-## Things that speed up the execution of a program
+### Things that speed up the execution of a program

-- tell the compiler as much as possible (variable types etc)
+- tell the compiler as much as possible (static typing)
 - manage memory by hand (not automatically)
+- compilation to binary

-## Things that slow down the execution of a program
+### Things that slow down the execution of a program

 - dynamic typing
 - automatic memory management
 - interpretation

-## Static versus dynamic typing
+## Typing

+### Types & type inference

+Most languages offer primitive data structures (strings, floats, integers) and more complex types (often user defined).
+Knowing the type of a variable is crucial to knowing what we can do with it - **this is type inference**

+Object oriented languages give programmers the ability to create their own types
+- for example classes
+- this is what C++ gave C

 - When you detect type errors (before or after running code)
 - How useful the tooling for your language can be

-Useful for compiler, tooling
+Types are useful for compiler and for tooling
+- type hints in your editor

+### Static versus dynamic typing

 Static typing
-- declared the type of a variable
+- **declared the type of a variable before runtime**
-- before runtime
 - helps prevent bugs
 - helps compilers to generate fast code
 - restricts what kind of programs you can write